clvv/fasd/fad.1.md

     Max total score / weight, defaults to 2000.

     $_FASD_SHELL
     Which shell to execute.
-Some shells will run faster than others. fasd runs faster with dash and ksh variants.
+Some shells will run faster than others. fad runs faster with dash and ksh variants.

     $_FASD_BACKENDS
     Default backends.

     $_FASD_RO
-    If set to any non-empty string, fasd will not add or delete entries from database.
+    If set to any non-empty string, fad will not add or delete entries from database.
 You can set and export this variable from command line.

     $_FASD_FUZZY